The Ultimate Guide to SEO for E-commerce Websites

 • fastening your server response time

-9. Content Matters for E-Commerce
+5. Remember Content Still Matters for E-Commerce

 • sharing how-to pieces and answering FAQs